The Gemini API can generate text output when provided text, images, video, and audio as input.

 console.log(result.response.text());

-In this case, the prompt ("Write a story about a magic backpack") doesn't include any output examples, system instructions, or formatting information.
+In this case, the prompt ("Explain how AI works") doesn't include any output examples, system instructions, or formatting information.
 It's a zero-shot approach.
 For some use cases, a one-shot or few-shot prompt might produce output that's more aligned with user expectations.
 In some cases, you might also want to provide system instructions to help the model understand the task or follow specific guidelines.

 Generate text from text-and-image input